alimfeld/dotfiles/README.md

 [ThePrimagen's
 tmux-sessionizer](https://github.com/ThePrimeagen/.dotfiles/blob/master/bin/.local/scripts/tmux-sessionizer)

-The script is started from zsh using the `<Ctrl-Space>` key binding.
+The script is started from fish using the `<Ctrl-Space>` key binding.
 From tmux it's invoked using `<Ctrl-Space Tab>`.

 ## 📦 Dependencies